Get a property report and suburb profile for any property in Wahroonga

 Wahroonga demographics

-The suburb is predominantly composed of couple families with children, making up 56% of the households, which highlights its appeal to families seeking a nurturing environment.
-Additionally, 32.5% of households are couple families without children, indicating a significant number of empty nesters and retirees who appreciate the suburb's peaceful setting.
-The presence of one-parent families at 10.7% adds to the diversity of family structures in the area.
+The suburb's demographic profile is characterized by a high percentage of couple families with children, accounting for 56% of the population, which underscores its appeal to families.
+Additionally, 32.5% of households are couple families without children, indicating a significant number of residents who enjoy the suburb's peaceful ambiance.
+The median total household income of $2,998 per week reflects the affluence of the area, with many residents employed in professional and managerial roles.

 Wahroonga infrastructure, key developments and investment opportunities